 Meanwhile, non-Nevada residents served with subpoenas to attend a deposition are required to go only if the proceeding is within 40 miles from where they were served (or another place the court determined to be appropriate).2

-2. Form and contents of Nevada subpoenas
+2. What is the required form and contents of subpoenas in Nevada?

 In order for Nevada subpoenas to be legally enforceable, they have to be issued by the clerk under seal of the court or by a justice of the peace.
 The subpoena must contain: